peterdoohan/SpikeSorting-mEC/README.md

     ```
     ```python
     import SpikeSorting.spikesort_session as sps
-    sps.save_rec_probe(subject_ID)
+    sps.save_rec_probe(subject_ID, ..., probe_suffix)
     ```
+    NB: probe_suffix is only used if there are multiple probes, we recommend 'probe_A', 'probe_B'.
+This will later be used to count the number of probes per subject.

  - Channel assignments:
     For some recordings the probe may not be entirely within the brain.
-    We therefore double-check that outside-brain channels are identified.
+    We therefore double-check that outside-brain channels are identified as part of IBL preprocessing.
+    This is semi-automatic, after choosing a set of parameters which work on your subject probes.

+    ```python
+    sps.save_channel_assignment_params(subject_ID, outside_thresh, n_neighbours, probe_suffix)
+    ```
-    Code to do so is given under notebooks/preprocessing_ephys.ipynb.
+    Again, guiding code is given under notebooks/preprocessing_ephys.ipynb.

  - Optimise kilosort:
     This is a ball-park estimation made by slightly tweaking the Th parameters as suggested.
     (https://kilosort.readthedocs.io/en/stable/parameters.html)